zalan-toth/web-api-ca/README.md

 + (POST) Signup - `/api/users?action=register`

 All these API endpoints are called from frontend instead of directly using TMDB.
+Endpoints were tested with Postman so they all should work correctly!

 ## Routing. :globe_with_meridians: